nixpig/anocir/README.md

 ## 🚀 Quick start

-1. Download the tarball for your architecture from [Releases](https://github.com/nixpig/anocir/releases/).
+1. Install using Go: `go install github.com/nixpig/anocir/cmd/anocir@latest`
-1. Extract the `anocir` binary from the tarball into somewhere in `$PATH`, e.g. `~/.local/bin`.
+1. View the docs: `anocir --help` or `anocir COMMAND --help`

-1. View the docs by running `anocir --help` or `anocir COMMAND --help`.
+...or download the tarball for your architecture from [Releases](https://github.com/nixpig/anocir/releases/).

 ## 👩‍💻 Usage